idris-community/idris2-tutorial/src/Appendices/QTT.md

 # A Deep Dive into Quantitative Type Theory

-*This section was guest-written by [Kiana Sheibani](https://github.com/kiana-S).*

 In the tutorial proper, when discussing functions, Idris 2's quantity system was introduced.
 The description was intentionally a bit simplified - the inner workings of quantities are complicated, and that complication would have only confused any newcomers to Idris 2.

-Here, I'll provide a more proper and thorough treatment of Quantitative Type Theory (QTT), including how quantity checking is performed and the theory behind it.
+Here, we'll provide a more proper and thorough treatment of Quantitative Type Theory (QTT), including how quantity checking is performed and the theory behind it.
 Most of the information here will be unnecessary for understanding and writing Idris programs, and you are free to keep thinking about quantities like they were explained before.
 When working with quantities in their full complexity, however, a better understanding of how they work can be helpful to avoid misconceptions.

 ## The Quantity Semiring

-Quantitative Type Theory, as you probably already know, uses a set of quantities.
+Quantitative Type Theory is based on a set of quantities.
 The core theory allows for any quantities to be used, but Idris 2 in particular has three: erased, linear, and unrestricted.
 These are usually written as `0`, `1`, and `ω` (the Greek lowercase omega) respectively.

 As QTT requires, these three quantities are equipped with the structure of an *ordered semiring*.
 The exact mathematical details of what that means aren't important; what it means for us is that quantities can be added and multiplied together, and that there is an ordering relation on them.
 Here are the tables for each of these operations, where the first argument is on the left and the second is on the top: